 The National Research Council of the National Academies sponsors a number of awards for researchers at participating federal laboratories and affiliated institutions.
 Awards include stipends ranging from $42,000 - $80,000 per year for recent Ph.D. recipients.
 Graduate entry-level stipends begin at $30,000.
 The program is open to U.S. citizens, permanent residents, and for some of the laboratories, foreign nationals.
 More information and instructions on how to apply are available on the NRC Research Programs website.

 Rutgers faculty, staff and students have free subscriptions to COS-PIVOT, a powerful search engine for finding funding opportunities and scholar profiles from within Rutgers and outside of the university.

 Rutgers Energy Institute Postdoctoral Associate Fellowship.
-The REI will support post-doctoral students for broad range of energy research: basic and applied science, engineering, economics, and policy.
-Each fellowship is one year and includes $25,000 direct cost support.
+The REI support post-doctoral students for broad range of energy research: basic and applied science, engineering, economics, and policy.
+Each fellowship is one year and comes with one year of direct cost support.
 For more information about applying, click here.
 Applications accepted on a rolling basis.
-Fellowships available as early as Fall 2014.

 Congratulations to RCI Affiliate Mark Robson for receiving the Warren I. Susman Award for Excellence in Teaching.
 The award is the university’s highest honor for innovative teaching and mentoring